Ricardo-Miguel-Caldeira/MIKA-Dashboard/README.md

 MIKA also receives initial device information from one MySQL database, at startup only and uses websockets to refresh the devices enable in the client browsers.

+Known issues:
+Some browsers are not outputing the images.
+Reason unkown.
+It works fine Chrome.

+This project is still under development and in early stage of development.

 Example of images used:

 ![render0011](https://github.com/Ricardo-Miguel-Caldeira/MIKA-Dashboard/assets/52119136/5853f54b-5ff7-4278-a3b1-e5c45e20aa17)